Office of Financial Aid & Scholarships

 Types of Graduate and Professional Education in Which the Institution’s Graduates Enroll:

-Available information about the types of graduate work and professional schools in which OSU-OKC Bachelor of Technology graduates enroll is available from the Public Safety-ERA department, 3501 W. Reno, Room 201J, Oklahoma City, OK 73107.
+- Available information about the types of graduate work and professional schools in which OSU-OKC Bachelor of Technology graduates enroll is available from the Public Safety Management Department, 3501 W. Reno, Room 201J, Oklahoma City, OK 73107.

 Retention Rates and Completion/Graduation Rates: